arn4b/arn4b/README.md

 <!--
 <img align = "right" src = "https://media.giphy.com/media/jTNG3RF6EwbkpD4LZx/giphy.gif" width = "400" > -->

-### I develop websites and have entrusted my career to a library developed by the folks at Facebook.
+### I create beautfiul web interfaces for millions of people and have entrusted my career to a language developed by Brendan Eich.
 When not developing, I'm probably vibing to some hip-hop on Spotify or AWPing my way through life's problems in CS:GO.

 ### ✨Currently battling FOMO by learning TypeScript✨